ApeWorX/ape-hardhat/README.md

 npm install --save-dev hardhat
 ```

-After that, you can use the ``--network ethereum:development:hardhat`` command line flag to use the hardhat network (if it's not already configured as the default).
+After that, you can use the ``--network ethereum:local:hardhat`` command line flag to use the hardhat network (if it's not already configured as the default).

 This network provider takes additional Hardhat-specific configuration options.
 To use them, add these configs in your project's ``ape-config.yaml``: